-The issuances of the Shares described above are claimed to be exempt pursuant to Section 4(2) of the Act and Rule 506 of Regulation D under the Act.
-No advertising or general solicitation was employed in offering these securities.
-The offering and sale was made only to accredited investors, and subsequent transfers were restricted in accordance with the requirements of the Act.
+On September 25, 2014, the board of directors approved a private placement of up to 1,500,000 shares of our common stock ("Common Shares") at a price of \$0.40 per share.
+Per this placement, the Company received funds totalling \$40,000 from one investor pursuant and subsequently issued 100,000 shares of common stock.
+The issuance of these Common Shares is claimed to be exempt pursuant to Section 4(2) of the Securities Act of 1933, as amended (the "Act") and Rule 506 of Regulation D under the Act.
+No advertising or general solicitation was employed in offering these Common Shares.
+The offering and sale was made to a single accredited investor, and subsequent transfers were restricted in accordance with the requirements of the Act.